Menu Close

 I typically step away from my work for a while, and return with fresh eyes.
 It’s also a good idea to have someone else read your work and provide feedback.
 I highly recommend getting involved in a writing community, such as The Writers’ Block.
 (See the link at the bottom.)

-Here’s an example of an edit I made on a piece I published recently here on Steemit.
+Here’s an example of an edit I made on a piece I published some time ago.
 (You can read the whole piece here: The Stories We Tell.)

 The story originally started out with this opening: